Study reveals risk of heart disease later in life for premature babies

 Now aged 25, study participants who were born extremely premature were found to be almost twice as likely to have high blood pressure compared with those born at normal birthweight.

-Dr Anjali Haikerwal from the Women’s is the lead author on the study published in Hypertension today and said this is an important insight into people born pre-term, particularly the approximately 300 babies born in Victoria before 28 weeks’ or below 1000 grams who survive every year.
+Dr Anjali Haikerwal from the Women’s is the lead author on the study.
+She said this is an important insight into people born pre-term, particularly the approximately 300 babies born in Victoria before 28 weeks’ or below 1000 grams who survive every year.

 “High blood pressure is the leading contributor to the global burden of heart disease.
-The findings of this study have important clinical implications for health professionals, the families of premature babies, and for the individuals born pre-term themselves as they enter adulthood,” said Dr Haikerwal.
+The findings of this study have important clinical implications for health professionals, the families of premature babies, and for the individuals born pre-term themselves as they enter adulthood,” Dr Haikerwal said.

 “High blood pressure is definitely something that can be managed if it is detected in a timely manner.
 Health check-ups for adults born premature should include blood pressure measurements, and advocate for a healthy lifestyle – maintaining a healthy body weight and not smoking, for example.